-The YD38 is supplied with four 10G x 1" csk self-tapping screws for fitting the lock and strike plate.
+The YD25K is supplied with four 10G x 1" csk self-tapping screws for fitting the lock and strike plate.
 They are suitable for mounting in both aluminium and wooden doors and frames.
 Also included are eight M5 x 10 Machine Screws.
+The YD25K is also supplied with an M5 x 30 csk screw for the key cylinder.